Brand New Day (Ai song)

-"Brand New Day" is a song recorded by Japanse-American singer-songwriter Ai, released on July 18, 2007, by Island Records and Universal Sigma.
+"Brand New Day" is a song recorded by Japanese-American singer-songwriter Ai, released on July 18, 2007, by Island Records and Universal Sigma.
 Originally released digitally on June 13, 2007, "Brand New Day" was used by Japan Airlines for their JAL+One World television commercial.

 Background and release

 After completing the What's Goin' On Ai Tour in December 2006, Ai became inspired to work on creating songs that would sound good performed live compared to her previous works.
 Wanting a song that was "fun" and "non-serious" in contrast to her previous singles from What's Goin' On Ai, Ai worked with Danish producer Jonas Jeberg to write and produce "Brand New Day".

 On June 13, 2007, "Brand New Day" was released digitally ahead of its physical release.
 On July 18, "Brand New Day" was released alongside "I'll Remember You" as a double A-side maxi single.
 Two variants of "I'll Remember You" / "Brand New Day" were released.
 The standard edition includes the two A-side singles alongside karaoke versions of each song, a total of four tracks.
-A limited edition version included a bonus DVD with the music videos for "I'll Remember You" and "Brand New Day".
+A limited-edition version included a bonus DVD with the music videos for "I'll Remember You" and "Brand New Day".